Rasdaman: Client APIs

 The primary interface to rasdaman is the query language.
 Embeddings into C++ and Java APIs allow invocation of queries, as well as client-side convenience functions for array handling.
 Arrays per se are delivered in the main memory format of the client language and processor architecture, ready for further processing.
-Data format codecs allow to retrieve arrays in common raster formats, such as CSV, PNG, and NetCDF.
+Data format codecs allow retrieving arrays in common raster formats, such as CSV, PNG, and NetCDF.

 A Web design toolkit, raswct, is provided which makes the creation of Web query frontends easy, including graphical widgets for parametrized query handling, such as sliders for thresholds in queries.

 Geo Web Services

 A Java servlet, petascope, running as a rasdaman client offers Web service interfaces specifically for geo data access, processing and filtering.

 The following OGC standards are supported: WMS, WCS, WCPS, and WPS.

 For WCS and WCPS, rasdaman is the reference implementation.

 Status and license model

 Today, rasdaman is a fully-fledged implementation offering select / insert / update / delete array query functionality.
 It is being used in both research and commercial installations.

-In a collaboration of the original code owner, rasdaman GmbH and Jacobs University, a code split was performed in 2008 - 2009 resulting in rasdaman community, an open-source branch, and rasdaman enterprise, the commercial branch.
+In a collaboration of the original code owner, rasdaman GmbH and Jacobs University, a code split was performed in from 2008 to 2009, resulting in rasdaman community, an open-source branch, and rasdaman enterprise, the commercial branch.
 Since then, rasdaman community is being maintained by Jacobs University whereas rasdaman enterprise remains proprietary to rasdaman GmbH.

 The difference between both variants mainly consists of performance boosters (such as specific optimization techniques) intended to support particularly large databases, user numbers, and complex queries; Details are available on the rasdaman community website.

 The rasdaman community license releases the server in GPL and all client parts in LGPL, thereby allowing the use of the system in any kind of license environment.